 The sea is what separates and connects, what brings life and death, what represents hope, happiness and trauma.
 Through this project we will not only test the limits of contemporary choreography, but also the power of contingency in art based perceptions and projections of the future.

-Amphibious Trilogies encompasses a medley or mixed creative research techniques and methods known, practiced, performed and published by the team.
+Amphibious Trilogies encompasses a medley or mixed creative research techniques and methods known, practiced, performed and published by the project team.
 It draws these from the performance related and choreography in particular, from interdisciplinary design and digital media/arts and interaction, and from sociology and related approaches to qualitative inquiry.
 They are probed interconnectedly within three thematics/works; ‘island’, ‘pond’ and ‘passage’.

 Physical and remotely-sensed sea journeys, island landings and pond wallowing are examples of research activities.
-Via a series of fieldworks stretching from Norway to Central Europe and far across the north European seas we will try to understand the rites of passage that links ‘island’ to ‘pond’.
+Via a series of fieldwork stretching from Norway to Central Europe and far across the north European seas we will try to understand the rites of passage that links ‘island’ to ‘pond’.

 Click & Drag: Rotate the view.